Interview on Being a Successful Motivational Speaker with a Challenge Background

 - To never give up

 - To build and lead teams

 - To become resilient

-I always reached out and asked for help to any kind of group I could learn from to grow.
-This broadened my view on the world and on personal development.
-This enabled me to develop a unique life and serving company events around the globe.
+I always reached out and asked for help from any kind of group I could learn from, in order to grow.
+This broadened my view of the world and on personal development.
+This enabled me to develop a unique life serving company events around the globe.

 What advice would you give to others?

 I learned in life that people see, learn, and find.
-Always stay open for listening and learning!
+Always stay open to listening and learning!

 Washington DC; Austin, Texas; Charlotte, NC North Carolina; Denver, Colorado; Miami, Florida; Dallas, Texas; San Diego, CA; Las Vegas, Nevada; Seattle, Washington; Minneapolis, Minnesota; Jacksonville, Florida; Detroit, Michigan; Salt Lake City, Utah; San Francisco, California; Phoenix Arizona; Nashville, Tennessee; Boston, Kansas City; Video Speaker; TEDSpeaker; Business, Speaker Wanted; College Motivational; Change Management; Leadership Speaker; Sales Success; Professional Speaker; Top Inspirational.